romene/Naturaily-netlify/_tech/ror.md

 description: RoR is awesome!
 permalink: ruby-on-rails
 heading: Ruby on Rails Development
-desc: We Create awesome software with Ruby on Rails - a go-to technology for startups adn businesses that require fastest development possible
+desc: We create awesome software with Ruby on Rails - a go-to technology for startups and businesses that require the fastest development possible
-tech-head: What is Ruby on Rails
+tech-head: What is Ruby on Rails?
-tech-desc-one: Ruby on Rails is one of the most matured and stable solutions on the market.
+tech-desc-one: Ruby on Rails is one of the most mature and stable solutions on the market.
 Even though it was created over 10 years ago, Ruby on Rails still remains as one of the most popular technologies in web development.
 tech-desc-two: Ruby on Rails is well known for its ability to create prototypes very fast due to its efficiency in development.
 That is the reason why for many startups Ruby on Rails is the first choice when it comes to choosing technological stack.
 advantage-head: Ruby on rails
 advantage-subtitle: Why is it worth to choose Ruby on Rails web development?